 Origin of Two Dimensional Art: Re-connecting with the Spirit World

 So two dimensional representational art is not an innate human ability.
-The cave artists were reproducing the the visions they saw while in a trance state.
+The cave artists were reproducing the visions they saw while in a trance state.

 The South African archeologist and scholar David Lewis-Williams spent years studying and explaining the method and meaning of the art of the hunter-gatherer San peoples of South Africa.
 His work with the San included accumulating ethnological data, neurophysiological research and an in-depth study of the rock art of South Africa.